 Agent + Editor in One

 Cursor's biggest strength is that agent capabilities and editor features live in a single IDE.
 You can let Agent mode autonomously write code while reviewing and tweaking results in real time.
-With Cloud Agents, up to eight agents work in parallel on VMs, producing tested, merge-ready PRs.
+With Background Agents, you can spin up cloud-based environments that clone your repo, complete tasks in parallel, and create PRs — all without touching your local setup.

 Cursor's Tab completion predicts not just what you're typing, but where your next edit should be.
 It reads surrounding context and suggests multi-line changes in real time.
 Claude Code doesn't have this — it's not an editor.
 For quick tasks that don't warrant spinning up an agent, Tab completion is hard to beat.